Neopolitan Cakes Baked in The Best Vanilla Cupcakes

-To decide on what cake to use I went through the gruelling process of googling ‘best vanilla cupcake’ and going with the first recipe that came up, which happened to be from awesome recipe and inspiration source The Cupcake Project.
-This big claim is no lie, my co-baker and I agreed the cake was CRAZY GOOD.
+To decide on what cake to use I went through the gruelling process of googling ‘best vanilla cupcake’ and going with the first recipe that came up, which happened to be from awesome recipe and inspiration source This big claim is no lie, my co-baker and I agreed the cake was CRAZY GOOD.
 I would bake it again in a heartbeat, and recomend it as your go-to recipe for any vanilla cake.

 Here is the full ingredients for 16 direct from the Cupcake Project (LINK), which Shana and I halved as she was using a vanilla recipe also (although Shana’s cupcakes were inexplicably smaller than mine…).
 I have included my notes in the instructions